Brand Strategy & Communications

 It takes #CorporateCourage to let your CEO rap - but the message rings true.
 This is a favorite.

 “Prudent investing and finance theory are not subordinate to sustainability, they’re compatible ... institutional investors are the X factor in sustainability.”
+This video is attributed to TED.

 More thoughts on sustainability